shleen/psd-lambda-functions/README.md

 4. (Planned) Move the 'MPS Template' file into some previously decided upon location, for Tableau to ultimately read in.

 ### BG
-1. A Workato recipe will be triggered on a schedule.
-This recipe will trigger an AWS Lambda function that will run a Selenium script that scrapes the BG data.
+1. A Workato recipe will be triggered on a schedule via a Workato recipe function call.
+This recipe will trigger an AWS Lambda function that will run a Selenium script that pulls the BG data.
 2. The BG data gets uploaded onto AWS S3.
 3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
 It will be automatically sent as an attachment to your email<sup>5</sup>.

 ### US BLS
-1. A Workato recipe will be triggered on a schedule.
-This recipe will trigger an AWS Lambda function that will run a Selenium script that scrapes the US BLS data.
+1. A Workato recipe will be triggered on a schedule via a Workato recipe function call.
+This recipe will trigger an AWS Lambda function that will run a Selenium script that pulls the US BLS data.
 2. The US BLS data gets uploaded onto AWS S3.
 3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
 It will be automatically sent as an attachment to your email<sup>5</sup>.

 ### QS, THE, SHANGHAI
-1. A Workato recipe will be triggered on a schedule.
+1. A Workato recipe will be triggered on a schedule via a Workato recipe function call.
 This recipe will trigger an AWS Lambda function that will run a Selenium script that scrapes the QS, THE and Shanghai Rankings data, as well as, combines the three scripts and calculates an overall combined score data.
 2. The overall combined score data gets uploaded onto AWS S3.
 3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
 It will be automatically sent as an attachment to your email<sup>5</sup>.

 ### OECD
-details to be udpated
+1. A Workato recipe will be triggered on a schedule.
+This recipe will trigger a Python API call that will extract the OECD data.
+2. The OECD data will be cleaned.
+3. The final csv file with the clean data will be sent as an attachment via email.

 ### CB Insights
-details to be udpated
+1. A Workato recipe will be triggered on a schedule via a Workato recipe function call.
+This recipe will trigger an AWS Lambda function that will run a Selenium script that scrapes the company data from CB Insights.
+2. The CB Insights data gets uploaded onto AWS S3.
+3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
+It will be automatically sent as an attachment to your email<sup>5</sup>.

 ### MOM Recruitment and Resignation Rate
-details to be udpated
+Process for both Recruitment and Resignation Rate is the same:

+1. A Workato recipe will be triggered on a schedule.
+This recipe will trigger a Python "API" call from a public URL that will extract the MOM data.
+2. The MOM data will be cleaned and the relevant rows will be stored in a file.
+3. The final csv file with the clean data will be sent as an attachment via email.

 ## Technical Details
 ### Deploying to AWS Lambda